 Tomato plants need a lot of nutrients to produce fruits.
 Too much and too little fertilizer are both harmful to your tomatoes.
 So, they need to schedule fertilization and water supply.

-Most of the beginner gardeners become confused when to fertilize tomato plants.
-Besides how many times and which part of the day is best for fertilizing tomatoes is very important.
+Most beginner gardeners become confused about when to fertilize tomato plants.
+Besides, how many times and which part of the day is best for fertilizing tomatoes is very important.

 So, keep reading to find the answers you are looking for.